 - Acidic foods.
 Foods and drinks that are high in acid are your teeth’s enemy.
 If your tooth enamel is frequently exposed to acid, it can wear them away.
 Avoid foods and beverages that contain acid.
 It can be found on some fruits, soda, and vinegar.
 Try using a straw when drinking soda so that the acid will not saturate on your teeth.

 - Grinding your teeth.
 Teeth grinding usually happen when you are sleeping.
 You may not be aware of it.
 This sleep disorder can cause your enamel to wear down.
 You may consult your dentist on having a mouth guard to help you with this problem.

 - Overuse of mouthwash.
 Using your mouthwash more often can also cause tooth sensitivity.
-Some of mouthwashes contain alcohol and other harsh chemicals that are not good for your exposed dentin.
+Some of the mouthwashes contain alcohol and other harsh chemicals that are not good for your exposed dentin.

 - Dental procedures.
 After having a dental procedure such as tooth extraction or root canal, your teeth are prone to sensitivity but only for a short period.

 - Cracks around the filling.
-Cracks around the filling may be an entry point for the bacteria to accumulate in your teeth, which can cause your enamel to break down or can result to tooth decay.
+Cracks around the filling may be an entry point for the bacteria to accumulate in your teeth, which can cause your enamel to break down or can result in tooth decay.

 - Tooth decay.
 It is one of the biggest cause of tooth sensitivity.
 Your dentist may recommend a filling or tooth extraction.

 Tooth sensitivity is a common yet serious oral problem a person might be suffering.
 Consulting your dentist can make a big difference.
 Take necessary actions immediately, so that you can eat your favorite foods without hesitation.